Zerohazard8x/2lazy4gist/AI.md

 ### Style:

-\>=50% of sections of over 1 sentence should have line breaks/nested bullet points + lists
+\>=50% of relevant sections of over 1 sentence should have line breaks/nested bullet points + lists

 _For the least intelligent but reasonable questioner:_